pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/dialog.jpg'>

-See the "[Configuration](#configuration)" section above regarding what value to use in the "Base URL for Alma SRU" field.
+See the [Configuration](#configuration) section above regarding what value to use in the "Base URL for Alma SRU" field.

 ### Building the Search